« Invisible Ships and Boiling Frogs: The End of Industrial Affluence | Home | The Population “Bomb” and its Distortions in Capitalist Culture »

 We need to punch past the current single issue focus on climate change, and keep pointing out all the other undesired effects of the modern rate of production, some of which were satirized in The Story of Stuff: the damage to the natural resource base (some of it permanent), the plunder of the resources of the ‘client states’ of the industrial empires, the damage to quality of life wherever people are conditioned to value stuff more than anything else, and the theft from our children and future generations.

 Eventually resort to nuclear power and other such “solutions” will be cut short by the general economic collapse driven by the depletion of oil.
-But major investments in nuclear power and renewables will chew up a lot of precious resources in the effort before they grind to a halt.
+But major investments in nuclear power and so-called renewables are not truly renewable: full life cycle analysis reveals that such attempts at large scale conversion will chew up a lot of precious finite resources and fossil energy in the effort.
+Hence gradually such projects will grind to a halt due to the increasing scarcity and cost of the nonrenewable raw materials that these projects and the whole industrial economy requires simply to operate at a level where high technology conversions are feasible.
 That would be a further tragedy.
-Instead, we should aim for modest, local energy alternatives and persuade people of the rewards to be gained from just powering down.
+Instead, we should aim for modest, low technology, local energy alternatives and persuade people of the rewards to be gained from just powering down.

 July 17th, 2010 at 7:50 pm